CIT2318/intro-to-laravel/intro-to-laravel.md

 php artisan make:controller FilmController
 ```

-* If you look inside the app/Http/Controllers folder you should see a FilmController.php file.
+* If you look inside the *app/Http/Controllers* folder you should see a *FilmController.php* file.

 * Open this file in a text editor.
 The FilmController class will be empty.
 Next, add some methods inside the FilmController like the following:

 ```

 namespace App\Http\Controllers;

 use Illuminate\Http\Request;

-use App\Http\Requests;

 class FilmController extends Controller
 {